 When working with electrical equipment outside, only use equipment made for this purpose, such as a whipper-snipper or lawn mower.
 Also make sure your electrical cords are in good condition – if there’s any damage, you either need to get rid of them or have a licensed repairer fix them.

-For home maintenance, wear proper footwear (sandals and thongs are not suitable), and be very careful when raising a ladder – keep it well away from powerlines and electricity and make sure the ladder has rubber feet touching the ground.
+For home maintenance, wear proper footwear (sandals and thongs are not suitable), and be very careful when raising a ladder or any scaffolding – keep it well away from powerlines and electricity and make sure the ladder has rubber feet touching the ground.

 Finally, take extra care around a swimming pool as large volumes of water, wet bodies and bare feet means electric shock near a pool can be lethal.